RenderKit/oidn/doc/compilation.md

   application.

-- `OIDN_STATIC_RUNTIME`: Use the static version of the C/C++ runtime library (available only on Windows, ON by default).
+- `OIDN_STATIC_RUNTIME`: Use the static version of the C/C++ runtime library (available only on Windows, OFF by default).

 - `OIDN_APPS`: Enable building example and test applications (ON by default).